chree188/tzungtzu.github.io/blog/_posts/2016-12-1-where-am-i.md

 ---

-Has a blog, read on douban, chirps on twitter, cook on xiachufang, play ukulele on youtube.
+Has a blog, read on douban, chirps on twitter, cooks on xiachufang, plays ukulele on youtube.